tommasongr/nova-vue/README.md

 -   [x] Completions for Vue API
 -   [x] Completions for Vue Directives
 -   [x] Completions Vue Events (@click)
+-   [x] Support for PUG
--   [x] Support for typescript and coffeescript
+-   [x] Support for SCSS, SASS, LESS and PostCSS
--   [x] Support for scss, sass and less
+-   [x] Support for JavaScript, TypeScript and CoffeeScript
 -   [x] Vue Clips (based on [Vue VSCode Snippets](https://github.com/sdras/vue-vscode-snippets))
--   [x] Support for Vetur LSP
+-   [x] Support for Vue Language Server
+-   [x] Configurable settings for Vue Language Server
 -   [x] Refined class selectors for improved highlighting
--   [x] Support for PUG Syntax

 ### Features on their way

 -   [ ] Support for jade (waiting for syntaxes)
--   [ ] Support for stylus and postcss (waiting for syntaxes)
+-   [ ] Support for stylus (waiting for syntaxes)

 ## Contributing 🤝